yescorihuela/dry_beans/README.md

 ### To be defined?

-- Dockerization
+- Dockerization.
-- Add pagination to json results
+- Add pagination to json results and better contract to show the results.
-- Add more tests
+- Add more tests.